 - Cape Conran

 Telstra covers Melbourne very well, but several clusters of blackspots do exist outside of the state’s capital.
-Many of these sites are eexpected to be completed in 2019 and 2020.
+Many of these sites are expected to be completed in 2020.

 - Glen Valley